jialun-zhang/jialun-zhang.github.io/_pages/about.md

 ### About Me
 Hello!
-My name is Gavin Zhang.
+My name is Gavin (Jialun) Zhang.
 I am a second-year PhD student in the [ECE department](https://ece.illinois.edu/) at the University of Illinois at Urbana Champaign.
 My advisor is [Richard Y. Zhang](https://ryz.ece.illinois.edu/).
 I am also a member of the [coordinated science laboratory](https://csl.illinois.edu/) at UIUC.

 I'm mainly interested using optimization and machine learning to solve large-scale, data-driven problems with provable guarantees.
 Previously I also have worked in other areas of applied and computational mathematics, such as numerical PDEs and mathematical biology.